Broadway Mall: History

-In October 1999, a single-level JCPenney opened to the public.
-In January 2003, JCPenney closed after four years of operation.
+In October 1999, a single-level JCPenney opened.
+In January 2003, JCPenney closed.
 It was demolished and replaced by a Target, which opened on October 10, 2004.

-In 2005, Vornado Realty Trust purchased Broadway Mall, adding it to its portfolio of shopping centers across the country.
-Vornado later sold the mall to a partnership led by KKR in 2014 as part of a plan to shelve its regional mall holdings.
+The real estate group Vornado Realty Trust purchased Broadway Mall in 2005 for $153 million.
+Vornado sold the mall on February 14, 2014 to a partnership led by KKR at $94 million, losing them $13.4 million, as part of a plan to shelve its regional mall holdings.

 On May 5, 2015, renderings surfaced on the homepage of the mall's website that appeared to depict a planned renovation.
-The renovation of the main mall was completed, while the renovation of the food court is ongoing.
-New tenants, such as Noodles & Company, Blaze Pizza, Blink Fitness and Chick-Fil-A, were signed.
-In 2017, the mall's named was changed from Broadway Mall to Broadway Commons.
-In July of the same year, a two-level (49,200 square foot) Round One Entertainment opened in space previously housing Steve & Barry's University Sportswear and Sam Goody music.
+Renovations were announced for the fall, including new tenants, such as Noodles & Company, Blaze Pizza, Blink Fitness and Chick-Fil-A.

+In January 2017, the mall's named was changed from Broadway Mall to Broadway Commons.
+In July 2017, a two-level (49,200 square foot) Round One Entertainment opened in space previously housing Steve & Barry's University Sportswear and Sam Goody music.

-On January 8, 2020, it was announced Macy's, which maintains several additional outposts nearby, as part of a strategy to focus on their highest achieving locations that they would be leaving the center.
+On January 8, 2020, Macy's announced the closure of their anchor store.

+In January 2025, Showcase Cinema De Lux announced its closure at the mall.
+The cinema finally closed on January 5.

+In 2024, the mall was sold to a local group, which announced plans to completely remodel it at a cost of $100 million.
+They plan to demolish the vacant Macy's anchor store, as well as the covered portions of the mall, making it an outdoor mall again.
+They plan to rename it The Shoppes on Broadway.